coffebar/dotfiles/README.md

 - CapsLock is changed to Backspace.

-- Nice aliases: i to install package, dp to push dotfiles into this repo, v to open nvim.
+- Nice aliases: i to install package, 'dp' to push dotfiles into this repo, v to open Neovim.

 ## Restore backup: